 The pool is an absolutely beautiful sight and though the water remains fairly chilly year round it’s an amazing place to cool off.

-It’s not a massive swimming hole but still one of the beautiful in the Blue Mountains.
-If you’re really keen to be alone, coming early in the morning should pretty much guarantee it.
+It’s not a massive swimming hole, but still one of the beautiful in the Blue Mountains.
+If you’re really keen to be alone, coming midweek or early in the morning should pretty much guarantee it.

-There is also a large rocky area beside the pool which makes a lovely picnic spot.
+There is also a large rocky area beside the pool which makes for a lovely spot to relax in the sunshine.

 To capture the full falls in a photograph you’ll need to climb over a couple more rocks, but it’s fairly easy.
 They can get a little slippery when wet though!

 Once you’ve had your fill of this gorgeous spot you return back the same way you came.
-It’s obviously a little harder on the way back as there is a short steep uphill section, but it’s overly pretty quickly.
+It’s obviously a little harder on the way back as there is a short steep uphill section and then a gradual climb, but it doesn’t take too long to reach the car park.

 Essential information about Minnehaha Falls